symfony/symfony-docs/http_client.rst

 component.
 No errors will be unnoticed: if you don't write the code to handle errors, exceptions will notify you when needed.
-On the other hand, if you write the error-handling code (by calling ``$response->getStatusCode()``), you will opt-out from these fallback mechanisms as the destructor won't have anything remaining to do.
+On the other hand, if you write the error-handling code (by calling ``$response->getStatusCode()``), you will opt-out from these fallback mechanisms as the destructor will not have anything remaining to do.

 Concurrent Requests